rodrigo0345/scratch_3d_renderer/README.md

 Some of the assets I used are exclusive to Gustavo Pezzi and therefore, they were not included in this repository.
 Credits to https://courses.pikuma.com/ for making computer graphics just the most fun stuff ever.

+If you happen to have access to the textures that I do not provide here, I left some code in the main.c in the setup function with some meshes to play around :)

 ## Installation

 To get started with the Cool Rendering Engine, you'll need to install `SDL2` which is used for painting the pixels on the screen and nothing more.